 Check your unofficial transcripts in your mySAIT.ca account for the status of your application:

 When will my transcripts be updated to show my grad date?

 What if I submit my application in my last semester, but don’t complete a required course?

 The Office of the Registrar will evaluate your application after final grades have been entered.
 If the program requirements are not met you’ll be notified.
 You can apply again in the semester you complete the requirements.

 What if I said “yes” to attending the convocation ceremony?

-After the deadline, the Office of the Registrar will send you an email with your next steps, including paying the convocation fee — watch your inbox.
+After the deadline, the Office of the Registrar will send you an email about 6 weeks before the ceremony with your next steps, including paying the convocation fee — watch your inbox.

 What if I said “no” to attending the convocation ceremony, but now I’d like to attend?

 Contact the Office of the Registrar to see if this can be accommodated.

 I said I was going to the convocation ceremony, but didn’t make it — what happens to my credential?